BY PASTOR T. O. BANSO

 Years later, after his return from Geshur, Absalom revolted against his father and seized the throne from him, and slept with his father’s concubines in the sight of all Israelites, an indication of complete opposition to his father (2 Samuel 15:1-10; 16:21).
 Probably he revolted because he had not forgiven his father for his failure to redress the rape of his sister.
 Eventually, David’s men killed him in the war to bring down his rebellion (2 Samuel 18:11-14).

-Another son of David, Adonijah, got himself anointed as king and without the knowledge of his father, who was still alive (1 Kings 1).
+Another son of David, Adonijah, got himself anointed as king without the knowledge of his father, who was still alive (1 Kings 1).
 But his joy was short-lived.
 David made Solomon king instead.
-Solomon got Adonijah killed eventually because he asked for Abishag the Shunammite, a young woman, a virgin, employed to take care of David at his old age (1 Kings 1:1-4; 2:13-25).
+Solomon got Adonijah killed eventually because he asked for Abishag the Shunammite, a young woman, a virgin, employed to take care of David in his old age (1 Kings 1:1-4; 2:13-25).

 1 Kings 1:6 says of Adonijah that “his father, David, had not rebuked him at any time by saying, ‘Why have you done so?’”
 (NKJV).
-Did you see that lack of parental control?
+Did you see the lack of parental control?
 Adonijah was left to himself.
 Proverbs 29:15 says, “The rod and rebuke give wisdom, but a child left to himself brings shame to his mother” (NKJV).

 The Bible also says in Proverbs 23:13-14, “Do not withhold correction from a child, for if you beat him with a rod, he will not die.
 You shall beat him with a rod, and deliver his soul from hell” (NKJV).
-The New Living Translation presents it thus: “Don’t fail to correct your children.
+The New Living Translation presents it thus: “Don’t fail to discipline your children.
 They won’t die if you spank them.
 Physical discipline may well save them from death.”
 David failed in this regard.

 12. Avoid emotional decision-making, especially on serious matters.
 Studies have shown that emotions influence decision-making.
 But we must not allow our emotions to make our decisions, especially on major issues.
 Emotions are fickle.
 They can change.
 There is wisdom in avoiding making major decisions when you’re experiencing strong emotions.